sstaehli/EPeverTracerMonitoring/www/README.md

 **Requirements**

 Grafana Image Renderer plugin - this plugin has a lot of system dependencies.
 Switch on the Grafana debuging and check the log in order to resolve this.
-Personaly I didn't found a complete documentation which libraries a required.
+Personaly I didn't found a complete documentation describing which libraries a required.

 Scripts
 -------